genomicsclass/leanpub/manuscript/modeling.md

 Note that for lower values of lambda there is much more variability and if we were to report anything with a fold change of 2 or more, the number of false positives would be quite high for low.

-## NGS Experiments And The Poisson Distribution
+## NGS Experiments and the Poisson Distribution

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/modeling.Rmd).